armory/docs/content/en/docs/installation/armory-operator/hal-op-migration.md

          echo:
            <CONTENT>
    ```

-   More details on [SpinnakerService Options]({{< ref "op-config-manifest#specspinnakerconfigservice-settings" >}}) on `.spec.spinnakerConfig.service-settings` section
+   You can see more details in [spec.spinnakerConfig.service-settings]({{< ref "op-config-manifest#specspinnakerconfigservice-settings" >}}).

 1. Export local file references.

-   If you have references to local files in any part of the config, like `kubeconfigFile`, service account json files or others, you need to migrate these files to the `SpinnakerService` manifest.
+   If you have references to local files in any part of the config, like `kubeconfigFile`, service account JSON files or others, you need to migrate these files to the `SpinnakerService` manifest.

-   For each file, create an entry under `spec.spinnakerConfig.files`
+   For each file, create an entry under `spec.spinnakerConfig.files`.

    For example, you have a Kubernetes account configured like this: